MDAnalysis/MDAnalysis.github.io/pages/privacy.md

 * Usage statistics: [GoatCounter][] collects anonymous page visit statistics, as explained in [https://www.goatcounter.com/privacy](https://www.goatcounter.com/privacy).
-  Data are stored for up to 182 days on GoatCounter's servers.
+  The most recent 2.4 million pageviews are stored on GoatCounter's servers.
+  As we receive new pageviews, the older ones are removed from the servers.
+This means that we do not exactly when data is or will be discarded.
   These statistics are publicly visible at [https://mdanalysis.goatcounter.com](https://mdanalysis.goatcounter.com/).
 * Website hosting: [GitHub](https://github.com/) hosts the web pages